alercebroker/kubernetes_pipeline/PIPELINE.md

 #### About the ALeRCE ID generation

 The `aid` encodes the truncated position of the alert into a string.
+It always starts with AL and the last two digits of the current year.

 #### Output Information